Step away and reevaluate.

 It was not until I stepped away from many people, that I realized, I had incorporated “minimizing” into my daily life.

 I ran some of this by my best friend last night.
-It is always good to have a best friend who you can shoot ideas off of.
+I am fortunate to have a friend who I can shoot ideas off of.
 Because you may be downplaying it and you tell your friend and she shouts “She did WHAT?”
 And then you say ,” Oh, it is kind of bad isn’t it.”
 Then if you let that sit for a few days and get away from the situation you may realize it is far worse than you thought.
 You may realize that minimizing has allowed toxic people in your life.

 I did this last night.
 I realized I had given a pass way too many times to people because I didn’t realize how bad what they were doing actually was!